wp-plugins/tumblr-widget-for-wordpress/readme.txt

 Tumblr’s API only supports searching on a single tag, unfortunately.

-= Can I display photos at a different size other than the five in the dropdown menu? =
+= Can I display photos at a different size other than the six in the dropdown menu? =

-Use the closest option provided and adjust the photo’s width and height properties using CSS.
+Choose the nearest size that's bigger than what you want, then adjust the photo’s width and height properties using CSS.

 = Can I import and display someone else's Tumblr? =